sinjax/squall/README.md

 squall
 ======

-An implementation of Rete for Jena Rules and SPARQL on the Storm distributed stream processing framework
+An implementation of Rete for Jena Rules and SPARQL on the Storm distributed stream processing framework.

+Details to follow!